modal-labs/synchronicity/README.md

 * Support the opposite case, i.e. you have a blocking function/generator/class/object, and you want to call it asynchronously (this is relatively simple to do for plain functions using `asyncio.run_in_executor`, but Python has no built-in support for generators, and it would be nice to transform a whole class
 * More documentation
 * Make it possible to annotate methods selectively to return futures
+* Maybe make it possible to synchronize objects on the fly, not just classes

 This library is limb-amputating edge
 ------------------------------------